-Ten days later, Salinas fatally shot Schuldies and her 17-year-old daughter before committing suicide with his shotgun.
+Ten days later, Salinas fatally shot Schuldies and her 17-year-old daughter before killing himself with his shotgun.
 A hearing to secure a final protective order had been scheduled for November 26.

 Federal law prohibits someone from possessing guns if they are under a final protective order for domestic abuse or have been convicted of misdemeanor domestic violence.
 But it doesn’t specify how to take away the guns already in the possession of alleged abusers, and for practical purposes, the job of removing firearms falls to local law enforcement.
 Left to craft their own frameworks, states have produced a patchwork of statutes for disarming violent partners.

 Fourteen states — Idaho is one of them — have no statutes whatsoever governing gun surrenders, in domestic violence cases or otherwise.
 But even in states that have taken steps to protect abuse victims, laws often don’t go as far as they could to reduce the risks for people like Schuldies.

 Experts believe that the period immediately after a temporary restraining order is sought can be especially dangerous, as the prospect of losing control of their victims can propel abusers to lash out.
 But 34 states do not compel someone served with a temporary restraining order to surrender their firearms, instead waiting for the outcome of a court hearing on a permanent order before a gun ban can be instituted and a gun (or guns) collected.